 Sound View Greenport

-This former 1950s motel Sound View Greenport received a Brooklyn makeover courtesy of design firm Studio Tack and Eagle Point Hotel Partners; it is now the design lover’s choice for a North Fork weekend.
+Another former ’50s motel, Sound View Greenport’s modern makeover was courtesy of design firm Studio Tack and Eagle Point Hotel Partners.
 The 55-room waterfront hotel, set on a quarter-mile stretch of the Long Island Sound, mixes New England modernist with coastal minimalism (think crisp, clean lines everywhere).

 The area’s freshest seafood is a mainstay on the menu at Sound View’s restaurant, the Halyard.
 For drinks, head to its poolside bar called Jack’s Shack or grab an Adirondack chair in the sand at reservations-only Lowtide Beach Bar.
 After a restful night, start your morning sipping freshly roasted La Colombe coffee at the hotel’s divine ocean-facing lobby lounge.

 Closer to town but farther from the shore sits the stylish American Beech Hotel, a former horse stable turned hotel with a farm-to-table restaurant.
 It’s a great option for guests who want to be within walking distance of the town’s restaurants, bars, and boutiques, set in Greenport’s historic Stirling Square.
 Dog parents: Good news, this place is also pet friendly.

 Where to go wine tasting on the North Fork